JCox06/VoteMod/README.md

 - Make sure you are running a Minecraft server that support Bukkit plugin.
 (Spigot, Paper, etc)
 - Download and place the VoteMod.jar into the plugins directory on the server
 - Make sure you download the Vault plugin and place it in the plugins directory on the server
-- Download a permission plugin of your choice that works with Vault offline player permission checks, for example LuckPerms
+- Download a permission plugin of your choice that works with Vault offline player permission checks, for example LuckPerms.
+This is a critical step this MUST not be skipped.

 Please note that at the current stage no pre-compiled jar is provided.
 ## Usage